 The use of social media can be a hot topic for debate.
-Spending too much time on social media platforms and watching much news along with trivial material can be a sure way of drawing you away from God.
+Much of it is very useful but from personal experience spending too much time on social media platforms like Facebook etc and watching much news items along with trivial material can be a sure way of drawing you away from God.

 ‘Set your minds on things above, not on earthly things.’
 Colossians 3:1

 ‘Blessed are those whose hearts are pure.
 They will see God.’
 Matthew 5:8

 1. The use of social media can be an exciting and powerful aid in ministry.
 For example in evangelism, emails for communication, encouragment and in saving years of hard work as in Bible Translation.

 2. Like money, technology can be neutral, used for good or evil.

 3. Be aware that advancing technology has the possibility of putting millions of people out of work e.g. Uber and AirBnB, causing much social unrest.
 The task of ‘work’ however created before the fall provides hope and purpose.
 Therefore the church may need to utilise people’s working ability more within the kingdom of God for building people up and in spreading the gospel.

 4. The use of media tools like ‘Power Point’ and ‘video clips’ can be useful in a talk, but it must never be a substitute for the anointing of the Holy Spirit.
 When it comes to PP generally keep the presentation simple and don’t try and be clever by incorporating lots of movement, as it will become a distraction to your message.